 Five Easy Steps to Storytelling Success

-Assignment: This piece was commissioned for the Carnegie Museum of Art's Pittsburgh Modern story archive, in connection with the exhibition "Hot Metal Modern: Design in Pittsburgh and Beyond," on view at CMOA through September, 2016.
+Assignment: This essay was commissioned for the Carnegie Museum of Art's Pittsburgh Modern story collection, to accompany the exhibition "Hot Metal Modern: Design in Pittsburgh and Beyond."

 By George Heidekat